gbdev/pandocs/src/About.md

 In the top navigation bar, you will find a series of icons.

 By clicking on the <i class="fa fa-bars"></i> icon you will toggle an interactive table of contents to navigate the document.
-You can also use -> and <- keyboard buttons to go to the following and previous page.
+You can also use <kbd>→</kbd> and <kbd>←</kbd> keys on your keyboard to go to the following and previous page.

 The <i class="fa fa-paint-brush"></i> lets you choose among 5 different themes and color schemes to please your reading experience.